About Sergei Kurenov

-Sergei Kurenov joined the staff of Roswell Park Cancer Institute (RPCI) in 2009 as a research scientist in the Department of Surgical Oncology.
+Sergei Kurenov joined the staff of Roswell Park Comprehensive Cancer Center (Roswell Park) in 2009 as a research scientist in the Department of Surgical Oncology.

-Mr. Kurenov came to RPCI from the University of Florida, Gainesville, FL, where he served as a computer simulation technical expert for the Surgical Simulation Research Group in the department of Surgery.
+Mr. Kurenov came to Roswell Park from the University of Florida, Gainesville, FL, where he served as a computer simulation technical expert for the Surgical Simulation Research Group in the department of Surgery.

 Mr. Kurenov earned his Master of Science degree in Electrical Engineering at the Moscow Aviation Institute, Moscow, Russia in 1984.
 An expert in aviation engineering, he developed flight simulators for pilot training.